genesiscommunitysuccess/docs/docs/04_tutorials/03_quick-guides/03_loading-feed-data/01_loading-feed-data.md

 :::note
 This guide is intended for:
-- users who alrady have experience of creating a Genesis application
+- users who already have experience of creating a Genesis application
-- users with a working knowledge of [camel](/reference/glossary#camel-apache-camel)
+- users with a working knowledge of [Camel](/reference/glossary#camel-apache-camel)
 :::